 Discovery Options Reference

 This document describes configuration options for the gateway’s discovery system.
-The discovery system maps ROS 2 graph entities (nodes, topics, services, actions) to SOVD entities (areas, components, apps).
+The discovery system maps ROS 2 graph entities (nodes, topics, services, actions) to SOVD entities (areas, components, apps, functions).

 Discovery Modes